matt-rhys-jones/medal/articles/README.md

-# Publishing Articles
+# Adding Articles

+Create two sub directories here, `draft` and `publish` which you can add your markdown content to.

+These directories should not be versioned.

+# Draft vs Publish

-Please note that *only articles in the 'publixh' folder* are used when generating the site.
+Please note that *only articles in the 'publish' folder* are used when generating the site.
 To include articles in the draft folder NODE_ENV will need to be set to `development`.

 This can be done by typing the following commands in the same terminal window as the build task is being run on: